ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    While this might be of some value, my experience suggests that overly-complex quota implementations results in lower effectiveness of this policy.
 This spec allows the client to easily focusing on RateLimit-Remaining and RateLimit-Reset.

+7. Can I use RateLimit-\* in throttled responses?
+   Yes, you can.